Maximum Recovery-MINIMUM TIMeâ„¢

 How Common Are Bone Fractures?

-Bone fractures are relatively common, with competitive sports, outdoor activities, and individual sports such as climbing or running leading the way as the most common cause.
+Bone fractures are relatively common, with competitive sports, outdoor activities, and individual sports such as climbing or running among the most common causes.
 Many associate broken bones with childhood injuries since younger people are more often engaged in high-risk activities where broken bones are common.
-Bike riding, skateboarding, rock climbing, and sports such as football or soccer put broken bones at the top of the list for injuries.
+Biking, skateboarding, rock climbing, and sports such as football and soccer are among the most common causes of broken bones.
 As we age, however, our bodies are more susceptible to breaks, which may be more severe and take longer to recover.
-Though we might not be playing sports and putting ourselves at risk for broken bones, something as simple as slipping on a wet floor or being in a car accident still puts us at risk for bone fractures.
-These accidents can happen almost anytime, not just on game day.

 Types of Bone Fractures Caused by Accidents